 You should always keep your air conditioner upright, even during storage or shipping when possible.
 Air conditioners should never be installed or operated on their side.
 It can damage various components and interfere with normal operation.

-The compressor of an air conditioner is a bit like a small electric motor in that it has gears and turning parts that require lubrication.
+The compressor of an air conditioner is an important part of A/C operation, helping to move the refrigerant to dissipate the heat.
+It's a bit like a small electric motor in that it has gears and turning parts that require lubrication.
 The lubrication in the air conditioner compressor comes in the form of oil, typically located in the compressor case itself.

 When an air conditioner is turned on its side, this oil settles on the bottom half of the compressor and potentially deprives part of the compressor of oil, which can lead to damage and, eventually, compressor burnout.
 A sideways orientation can also damage the compressor mounting, which can affect operation.